CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

         instruction: must_contain_and_only_contain
         apply_to_denticities:

-To get the phenyl ligand database, run:
+To get the Ph ligand database, run:

 .. code-block:: bash

     DARTassembler ligandfilters --path ligandfilters_phenyl.yml

-Because we filter the phenyl ligand simply by its composition, it would be possible that there are other monodentate ligands with the same composition.
+Because we filter the Ph ligand simply by its composition, it would be possible that there are other monodentate ligands with the same composition.
 Yet, we can see from the printed output of the ligand filters that this is not the case:

 .. code-block:: bash